 - Investor behavior determines performance

 As a result, the firm aims to build diversified portfolios that adhere to a client’s risk tolerance and investing goals in order to capture long-term growth.
-The firm primarily utilizes index mutual funds.
-It may also invest client assets across exchange-traded funds (ETFs).
+The firm primarily utilizes index mutual funds and exchange-traded funds (ETFs).
+Advisors may also rely on inverse or leveraged index exchange-traded funds, as well as options.

 The Junk Investment Group

 The Junk Investment Group, the next firm on our list, takes its name from its founder, Ivan Richard Junk.
 Its client base consists entirely of individuals and high-net-worth individuals.